Mobile Mission Test Units

 This product is unique in the defense industry and given some measure of product advertising in the defense periodicals we believe there exists a larger potential market in the DoD community.

-The Southern Fabrication Specialities team agrees with Mr. Palon’s and Mr. Carril’s assessments that these types of products will be invaluable for the defense industry for the foreseeable future.
+The Southern Fabrication Specialities team agrees with Mr. Palon’s and Mr. Carril’s assessments that these types of products will be invaluable for the DoD and defense contractors for the foreseeable future.
 Units of the same design, without modification, can generally be delivered within 4-6 months after the contract is signed.

 To learn more about this MMTU project or to inquire about our other options for specialty trailers, please contact us today.